Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series100/example113__MarketPrice__SessionManagement/ReadMe.txt

 generate and manage client IDs at the following URL: https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator (you need an Eikon login to access this page).
+-takeExclusiveSignOnControl <true/false> the exclusive sign on control to force sign-out for the same credentials(optional).
 -keyfile keystore file for creating an encrypted connection (mandatory).
 -keypasswd keystore password for creating an encrypted connection (mandatory).
 Note: please refer to README.md of ESDK Java for generating a keystore file.